litements/litexplore/README.md

 # litexplore

-> `litexplore` is still in an early beta state.
-It works and it's usable, but
-> there may be signficant changes happening.

 The current options to explore remote SQLite databases require running a service on the remote and make it listen on some port.
 Another option is SSH'ing to the remote instance and use the SQLite CLI to explore the database. **Litexplore** is a